ni/nimi-python/docs/nimodinst/class.rst

     Creates a handle to a list of installed devices supported by the specified driver.
-Call this method and pass in the name of a National Instruments instrument driver, such as "NI-SCOPE".
+Call this method and pass in the name of an NI instrument driver, such as "NI-SCOPE".
 This method searches the system and constructs a list of all the installed devices that are supported by that driver, and then returns both a handle to this list and the number of devices found.
 The handle is used with other